 ACCESS is dedicated to providing Jackson County residents with safe, affordable places to live.

-We have built more than 200 housing units and we offer several types of assistance to qualified individuals and families.
+We own or has developed more than 200 units of affordable housing and are currently managing many of these units.
+We offer several types of assistance to qualified individuals and families.

 Who does it serve?